Alegunm/PI-0.6-reproduction/README.md

 ### References and acknowledgments

-- **Pi (π) 0.6** is **closed source** (not open source).
+- **Pi (π) 0.6** is **closed source** (the original is not open).
 RECAP / Advantage Conditioning: value functions for filtering high-advantage data and conditioning the policy.
 - **OpenVLA**: open-weight VLA; the full Pi 0.6 pipeline is closed source.
-This repo only implements the VF part as our own reproduction.
+This repo implements the VF part as **our own reproduction**, shared publicly for reference.
-- **SigLIP**, **Gemma**: vision and language models (Hugging Face); used here as components in **our implementation**, which is not open source.
+- **SigLIP**, **Gemma**: vision and language models (Hugging Face); used here as components in our implementation.

-This project is an **internal reproduction** of the value-function part; the full system (policy + simulation/real robot) is not included. **This repository and its model (SigLIP + Gemma + Projector, etc.) are not open source and should not be published publicly on GitHub.** Robot and real-world data are not distributed.
+This project is our **reproduction** of the value-function part; the full system (policy + simulation/real robot) is not included. **This repository can be published on GitHub** so others can view the approach, code, and results.
+Robot and real-world data are not distributed.

 ### License

-**This project is not open source.** It is for internal or research use only.
-Do not publish, redistribute, or display on public GitHub without permission.
-Base components (SigLIP, Gemma) have their own licenses; our implementation and pipeline are proprietary.
+This project is shared for reference and learning.
+Base components (SigLIP, Gemma) have their own licenses; see your institution’s policy for use and redistribution.

 ---